Lift (2021 film): Production

 The film project was announced by debutant director Vineeth Varaprasad.
-Kavin was cast as the lead actor and he began shooting for the film offer soon after his eviction from the third season of Bigg Boss Tamil.
+Kavin was cast as the lead actor and he began shooting for the film offer soon after his walk out from the third season of Bigg Boss Tamil.
 The principal photography of the film wrapped within just 20 days before the onset of the COVID-19 pandemic and the post-production work proceeded shortly after the end of film shooting.

 Soundtrack

 The soundtrack album features two songs.
 The first single titled "Inna Mylu" was unveiled on 22 April 2021 and it became an instant hit, receiving 30 million views in YouTube.